Jay Howard: Karts

 In the karting field, Howard has used his experience from the British Karting Championship, Indy Lights, and IndyCar to coach drivers of all ages.
 Initially, Howard focused only on drivers that already competing at the national level of karting; more recently, however, he has begun working with drivers at a club level, primarily at NOLA Motorsports Park.
 In the short time of running MDD, Howard has already coached drivers to two national championships in 2016, when Braden Eves won the World Karting Championship in Italian American Motor Engineering X-30 Senior and Yamaha Senior.
 MDD also claims multiple wins in the SuperKarts!
 USA Pro Tour as well as several wins in the United States Pro Kart Series.

 In January 2017, Howard began running the "MDD Sprint Kart Championship" series at NOLA Motorsports park.

 Formula 4 (U.S.)

-In 2017, Howard entered 4 cars into the second year of the FIA Formula 4 United States Championship under the umbrella of MDD.
+In 2017, Howard entered four cars into the second year of the Formula 4 United States Championship under the umbrella of MDD.
 Since the start of the season, the rookie team has found tremendous success.
 MDD obtained their highest finish during the second round of the championship, when rookie driver Braden Eves was able to obtain second at Indianapolis Motor Speedway after only one day in the car.
 Eves is set to race again in the final round of the championship at Circuit of the Americas in October.

-Since the first round of the F4 United States Championship, Howard has had a total of 8 drivers compete in the series.
+Since the first round of the F4 United States Championship, Howard has had a total of eight drivers compete in the series.
 Currently, Howard is working on growing his F4 Program with the hopes of advancing some of his prominent kart racers to the F4 Championship in 2018.